 Just like you can work out your muscles, you can flex your brain cells to make them stronger and faster.
 Puzzle books, brain teaser toys and logic games all give your brain a trip to the gym.

-Figure out how to solve a rubik’s cube.
-(Don’t spin and spin and give up — there’s a method to it.
-Look it up online and practice so your brain learns something.)
-Get together with friends and have a night at an escape game solving riddles and puzzles.
-Work through reaction time games on your phone while you’re in the dentist’s waiting room.
+Figure out how to solve a Rubik’s cube.
+(Don’t spin and spin and give up—there’s a method to it… Look it up online and practice so your brain learns something.)
+Get together with friends and have a night at an escape game-solving riddles and puzzles.
+Still, work through reaction-time games on your phone while you’re in the dentist’s waiting room.
 The key is to use your noodle consistently and change it up so you’re always on your toes.

-One method that has some science behind it is dual N-back training.
-Dual N-back is progressive brain training — meaning, it gets more challenging as you go — that improves memory, problem solving, imagination, and REM sleep.
+Furthermore, one method that has some science behind it is dual N-back training.
+Dual N back is progressive brain training… Meaning, it gets more challenging as you go in order to improve memory, problem-solving, imagination and REM sleep.
 All you do is react to visual cues on a screen and press the right key when you get a location or audio match.
-More on that here.
+More on that below…

 You might think sleeping is a time to rest your brain, but that couldn’t be further from the truth of what’s actually happening.
 Sleep is your brain’s most active time.
-While you’re snoozing, your brain is working hard to repair, to clean out waste products, and to make and strengthen brain cell connections from what you learned and did throughout the day.
+While you’re snoozing, your brain is working hard to repair, clean out waste products and make and strengthen brain cell connections from what you learned and did throughout the day.